 "The backstretch, the world of stables and barns where trainers, grooms, and a host of other supporting characters played out this rustic drama, maintained a strong family feeling.
 Association with the track often spanned generations, and common hopes and needs bound everyone together.
 Typically, the backstretch awoke each morning when the grooms fed their horses and exercise boys led them out for a gallop. ...
 What the place lacked in amenities it made up for in romance" (August 19, 1992, p.
 26).

 The track closed to live racing on September 21, 1992.
 The Seattle Post-Intelligencer reported, "Before the last race, announcer Gary Henson told the crowd, 'These horses belong to you.
 Listen to their final thunder.'"
 Then, for probably the first time in track history, the race was run in silence, without Henson's customary calls.
 (September 22, 1992).
-More than 23,000 fans crowded the stands to see Native Rustler, ridden by jockey Gary Stevens, win the final race.
+More than 23,000 fans crowded the stands to see Native Rustler, ridden by Gary Stevens, win the final race.

-Boeing redeveloped the northern portion of the property into a large Customer Service Training Center.
+Boeing redeveloped the northern portion of the property into a Customer Service Training Center.
 In December 1994, the City of Renton granted Boeing permits to demolish the Longacres grandstand and dozens of horse barns, sheds and other outbuildings.
 Demolition began immediately.
-Only the tall poplars trees that once edged the racetrack remain to mark the former location of Longacres.
+Only the tall poplar trees that once edged the racetrack remain to mark the former location of Longacres.